unraid/docs/docs/unraid-os/using-unraid-to/manage-storage/array-configuration.md

 <h4>Why spin down or up?</h4>

-- **Spin down:** If you have drives that aren’t used often, spinning them down can save energy and help them last longer.
+- **Spin down:** If you have drives that aren't used often, spinning them down can save energy and help them last longer.
-- **Spin up:** If you know you’ll need files soon, spinning up the disks ahead of time can cut down wait times.
+- **Spin up:** If you know you'll need files soon, spinning up the disks ahead of time can cut down wait times.

 <h4>How to control spin states</h4>